microsoft/ignite25-LAB531-accelerate-bi-with-azure-databricks-in-the-era-of-ai/lab/03-AI-BI/create_genie_space.md

 ### Advanced Queries
 - "What's the revenue trend for luxury properties by quarter in 2025?"
 - "Show me top 10 destinations by booking count and average revenue"

----

-## Success Criteria

-- Genie space appears in your Genie Spaces list
-- Sample questions return results without errors
-- Generated SQL uses `MEASURE()` function for metrics
-- Can see visualizations and data tables

----

-## Troubleshooting

-**Issue: "No data sources found"**
-- **Fix:** Verify the metric view was created in Lab 02.
-Run the SQL script again if needed.

-**Issue: "Permission denied" when adding data source**
-- **Fix:** Ask instructor to grant SELECT privilege on your schema

-**Issue: Generated SQL doesn't use MEASURE() function**
-- **Fix:** This is normal - Genie automatically converts to appropriate SQL.
-The metric view definitions are still being used.

-**Issue: Questions return no data**
-- **Fix:**
-  - Check that your pipeline ran successfully (fact_bookings table has data)
-  - Try filtering to specific time periods: "Show me bookings in July 2025"